cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 ## Exploring the data

 To explore the data set, we use the standard Pandas methods.
 First, the method `.info()` prints a report of the data frame content.
-By default, the non-null count is shown only if the data frame is smaller than a certain size specified somewhere (don't ask), which is not the case in this example.
+The default includes the non-null count sonly if the data frame is smaller than a certain size specified somewhere, which is not the case here.
 The argument `show_counts=True` forces the counts to be printed, irrespective of the data frame's shape.
 As explained in the introduction of this example, there are missing values in some columns.

 ```
 In [5]: df.info(show_counts=True)